Dr-Nye/svalboard_layout_optimizer/README.md

 ### Direct Binary Usage

-For more control, use the compiled binaries directly:
+For more control or integration into custom workflows, you can use the compiled binaries directly instead of Taskfile:

 ```bash
 # Evaluate a specific layout